mongodb-partners/memory-mcp/README.md

 ## 1. Overview

-Memory-MCP is a MongoDB-based Model Context Protocol (MCP) server that provides intelligent memory management, semantic caching, and hybrid search capabilities for AI applications.
+MongoDB AI Application Program (MAAP) Memory-MCP is a MongoDB-based Model Context Protocol (MCP) server that provides intelligent memory management, semantic caching, and hybrid search capabilities for AI applications.
 The system integrates with AWS Bedrock for embedding generation, MongoDB for data storage, and Tavily for web search functionality.

 ### Key Features